Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation at late times

 \subsection{Teleportation at late times}

-At late times, the dynamics of a scrambling system can be approximated by a Haar random unitary~\cite{hayden2007black,roberts2017chaos}.
+At late times, the dynamics of a scrambling system can be approximated by a Haar random unitary\footnote{This approximation is modified in systems with a conserved quantity.
+Size distributions in such systems have been considered in Refs.~\cite{rakovszky2018diffusive,khemani2018operator,rakovszky2020dissipation}; at late times (after conserved quantities have diffused across the entire system), they are expected to be similar to size distributions without a conserved quantity, up to corrections $\sim 1/N$.}~\cite{hayden2007black,roberts2017chaos}.
 In this case, each time-evolved operator, $Q_A(t)$, becomes a sum of random Pauli strings, each with probability $1/d^2$ to be the identity at any individual site.
 As a result, time-evolved operators have an average size, \be \Size \approx (1 - 1/d^2) N, \ee and a size width, \be \delta \Size \sim \sqrt{N}, \ee where the scaling is based on the central limit theorem.
-The $K$-size distribution takes the same form, replacing $N$ with $K$, and is tightly peaked as long as $K$ is large (specifically, $g \delta \Size_K / K \approx g / \sqrt{K} \ll 1$).
+The $K$-size distribution takes the same form, replacing $N$ with $K$, and is tightly peaked as long as $K$ is large (specifically, $ g \delta \Size_K / K \approx g / \sqrt{K} \ll 1$).

 For simplicity, we will focus on late time teleportation at infinite temperature; finite temperature modifications follow according to Section~\ref{finite temperature}.
 Using Eqs.~(\ref{phase assumption}-\ref{V Q}), we find that the coupling applies a relative phase $e^{i g}$ between the identity operator (size zero) and all non-identity Pauli operators (size above)~\cite{maldacena2017diving}: \be \ee The lack of an applied phase for non-identity Pauli operators corresponds to the vanishing of $\expval{V}_Q$ at late times, when OTOCs have decayed to zero [see Eq.~(\ref{V Q})].
 From Section~\ref{phase based}, we see that whenever \be g = \pi \text{ mod } 2\pi, \ee single-qubit teleportation succeeds.